sh1nu11bi/pandora_injection_downloader_gui_cpp_cli/README.md

 # Readme
 This is a very old project that was released in 2011 to a closed community, is being mirrored here and will be updated eventually.
 All source code is for demonstrational and educational purposes only, it comes with no warranty, I do not advise that you use it.

 This was mostly a test of microsofts new C++/CLI language, that was the only language to feature full 100% managed/unmanaged interoperability.
 It was fun to learn, but the syntax is very picky and too complex, which is likely why it never caught on and became a dead language.
+I was very happy at the time to be able to spawn a fully managed, Winforms GUI from inside of a DLL that is injected into another process, once inside, it deploys fully native hooks.

 # Old note
 In this project you will see a little bit of everything, API Hooking, Unmanaged C++ code, and Managed C++/CLI.
 It uses unmanaged code to hook the winsock function "send", and managed code to control the UI.
 "I used a unmanaged hook because it feels more native to me - pun intended".